cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 </div>

-Now, you're Action Mailbox app is a bit more secure from the scary internet and won't be trying to process documents and attachments all willy-nilly.
+Now, your Action Mailbox app is a bit more secure from the scary internet and won't be trying to process documents and attachments all willy-nilly.

 Another one of the assumptions from the previous step is that the inbound email has at least one attachment.